agama-project/agama/doc/auto_storage.md

 }
 ```

-The example serves to illustrate several aspects of the searching mechanism.

-**FIXME:** The case of "drives" is special because they can only be matched to existing devices,
-not created.
-That makes searching different from other kind of devices at several levels.
-For
-example, the reasonable default values for `min` and `max` or the exact meaning of `ifNotFound`
-(which could be a way to implement find-or-create) would be affected.

-First of all, the scope of each search.
-That is, the devices from the system that are considered as
+The example also serves to illustrate the scope of each search.
+That is, the devices from the system
-possible candidates.
-That obviously depends on the place in the profile of the `search` section.
+that are considered as possible candidates.
+That obviously depends on the place in the profile of
-A `search` section inside the description of an MD RAID will only match MD devices and a `search`
+the `search` section.
+A `search` section inside the description of an MD RAID will only match MD
-section inside the `partitions` subsection of that RAID description will only match partitions of
+devices and a `search` section inside the `partitions` subsection of that RAID description will only
-RAIDs that have matched the conditions of the most external `search`.
+match partitions of RAIDs that have matched the conditions of the most external `search`.

-Another aspect that may need some clarification is the usage of `min` and `ifNotFound`.
-The former
-can be combined with `max` to specify how many real devices are expected to match the definition and
-a value of 0 implies that is perfectly fine if no device is found.
-The latter defines what to do
-with the section if the minimum amount of devices is not reached...

-**FIXME:** how to handle all scenarios.
-For example, if defining volume groups with a min of 3
-but one is found?
-Should we create two more to reach the min or process the one we found?
-There are
-many combinations to discuss.

-**FIXME:** crazy idea: having min and max out of `search` (that is, also for new, non-searched,
-devices) in order to create several VGs or partitions or whatever at once.

 A given device can never match two different sections of the Agama profile.
 When several sections
 at the same level contain a search subsection, devices are matched in the order the sections appear